Last Updated on October 29, 2022.

 - Intolerance is demonstrated by stomach and intestinal problems are indicated by diarrhea and foul smelling stool.

-- Yogurt containing live active cultures is easier than milk to digest and can be beneficial to your hedgie as it is a good source of calcium.
+- Yogurt containing live active cultures is easier than milk to digest and can be beneficial to your hedgehog as it is a good source of calcium.

-- Many care sheets suggest low fat cottage cheese and other cheeses as long as the hedgehog does not appear to have ill affects.
+- Many care sheets suggest low fat cottage cheese and other cheeses as long as the hedgehog does not appear to have ill effects.
 Small amounts should be introduced during monitored feedings.

 Fillers in Foods

 - Studies have linked artificial fillers and preservatives in pet foods to cancers, ear infections, respiratory infections, joint problems, and a myriad of other health and wellness problems.
 (Hyne)

 - One must be careful when looking at fillers because fillers can be processed differently and some may contain low-level chemicals due to the processing.

 - According to Jim at Pet-Pro, fiber can be considered filler.